The Consumer guide to the shift in New Zealand's beer market, plus we reveal scores for 7 home brewing kits.

 With the increase in higher alcohol beers, more bars are offering half pints.
 These glasses can range in size from 250-300ml and offer consumers more choice in how they’re drinking.

 A standard drink is defined as the amount of alcohol the average person can process in an hour.
 So if a beer is listed as 1.5 standard drinks, that means you have roughly an hour and half before your body has processed that drink.
-Of course while standard drinks are a good guide, it will change slightly depending on your height, weight, age and health.
-But if you aren’t sure of what the standard drink measurement is then you can use this formula:
+Of course, while standard drinks are a good guide, it will change depending on your height, weight, age and health.
+However, if you aren’t sure of what the standard drink measurement is (say if you’re buying beer on tap) then you can use this formula:

 [drink volume in litres] x [%abv] x 0.789 = [standard drinks]